Advanced Guide

 GoFr publishes some default metrics.

 GoFr can handle multiple different metrics concurrently, each uniquely identified by its name during initialization.
-It supports the following metrics types in prometheus format:
+It supports the following metrics types in Prometheus format:

 1. Counter